pvcraven/arcade_book/source/chapters/01_version_control/index.rst

     craven@DESKTOP-RAUFKMA MINGW64 ~/arcade-games-work2 (master)
     $

-If the message doesn't look like this, there may have been an error.
-Skip down to :ref:`cant-push`.
+Look to see if the message says that there is an "error."
+The message will probably look a little different than what you see above, with other objects or threads, but there should not be any errors.
+If there are errors, skip down to :ref:`cant-push`.

 .. _turn-in-program:

 Turning In Your Programs
 ------------------------

-When it comes time to turn in one of your programs, copy the URL and turn it into your instructor:
+When it comes time to turn in one of your programs, go back to BitBucket.
+Click on "source", find the lab file, copy the URL:

 .. image:: bitbucket_copy_url.png

-Now go to Scholar and turn in the link.
+Now go to Scholar and paste the link into the text field for the lab you are are working on.

 .. _cant-push: